Mahmoud Yousef

-Mahmoud Yousef (محمود يوسف; born 30 July 1997) is a Palestinian footballer who plays as a forward for Ihud Bnei Kafr Qara in Liga Bet.
-He also played for the Palestine national team since 2017.
+Mahmoud Yousef (محمود يوسف; born 30 July 1997) is a footballer who plays as a forward for Ihud Bnei Kafr Qara in Liga Bet.
+Born in Israel, he played for the Palestine national team.

 International career

 Yousef scored the winning-goal for Palestine against India in 2016 AFC U-19 Championship qualification on 2 October 2015.

 Yousef received his first international call-up for a 2019 AFC Asian Cup qualifier against Bhutan on 10 October 2017.

 International goals

 Scores and results list Palestine's goal tally first.